Here is an explanation of ATEX and IECEx standards, markings, classification, directive and different zones.

 Both ATEX and IECEx both require compliance with the same technical standards, so in terms of technical content, there is basically no difference.
 Only visible difference is in many cases the marking on the device.

-IEC (The International Electrotechnical Commission) Standard IEC 60079 is a suite of Standards that cover a wide standards relating to different types of equipment and protection measures in explosive atmospheres.
+IEC (The International Electrotechnical Commission) Standard IEC 60079 is a suite of standards that cover a wide standard relating to different types of equipment and protection measures in explosive atmospheres.

 The applicable technical standards within this suite for Straightpoint ATEX/IECex products are: